errortek/errortek-website/src/routes/blog/posts/jpbrom14-releasetracker/+page.md

 The initial build of jpbROM14.2 released on June 2, 2024 (64 days after 14.1 and 238 days after 14.0).

+The initial build of jpbROM14.5 released on July 1, 2024 (29 days after 14.2, 93 days after 14.1, and 267 days after 14.0).

 ## Rollout tracker

+<h3>Update 14 - July 1, 2024</h3>
+<p>jpbROM14.5 has now rolled out to the Android Emulator x86-64!<br>jpbROM has been rebased on Android 14 QPR3, with 14.5 featuring a new gallery app, Glimpse, ThemePicker, allowing for greater customization of the OS, and improvements to stability and security, bringing the June 2024 security patch.<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.5.1.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1H52V0QtWagU6jOo2a1v4b2VAKjymg9Rk/view?usp=sharing">Download jpbROM 14.5.1.0.UDVMNMI emulator image</a>
 <h3>Update 13 - June 2, 2024</h3>
 <p>jpbROM14.2 has now rolled out to the Android Emulator x86-64!<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.2.2.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1CDO__L7WydsP9-dCROK03JQ7DOahEAiI/view?usp=sharing">Download jpbROM 14.2.2.0.UDVMNMI emulator image</a>
 <h3>Update 12 - March 30, 2024</h3>